Uyghur grammar: Personal pronouns

 In Uyghur there is one set of personal pronouns used for the first- and third person, while there are three in the second person.
 The use of the three sets in the second person depends on the formality and politeness.

 The personal pronouns are inflected for number and case.
 Follow the links of each of the personal pronouns to see them inflected.

 The second person personal pronoun mostly used among people is the polite سىز, siz, while the informal سەن, sen is used between very close friends or when parents are addressing their children.
 The informal سەن, sen is also used when the speaker has a higher social rank than the addressed person.

 The respectful سىلى, sili is used for respectfully addressing elders, grandparents or other notable persons of a community.
 Royalty is also addressed using سىلى, sili and sometimes even customers in stores.

+The declension of the pronouns is outlined in the following chart, with some exhibiting irregularities (in bold):

 Demonstrative pronouns

 Uyghur has several demonstrative pronouns with some of them being used for emphasis or as intensifiers, while others have less specific uses.
 Common for all of the demonstrative pronouns is that their use depends on the distance between the speaker and the thing or person to which is referred.

-The demonstrative pronouns are inflected for number and case.
+The demonstrative pronouns are inflected for number and case, but must take the genitive case suffix -ning first before other cases (other than in the genitive and accusative case).
 In the table below, the demonstrative pronouns can be seen, although only in the singular.
 Follow the links of each of the demonstrative pronouns to see them inflected.

 The most common demonstrative pronouns are بۇ, bu, ئۇ, u and شۇ, shu, the first being translated as this and the remaining two as that.
 The first is used when referring to an object or person which is visible and close to the speaker, the second is used when referring to an object or person which is away from the speaker and the third is used when referring to a previously mentioned object or person which is not particular close to the speaker in an affirmative statement.

 The two first-mentioned demonstrative persons each have an intensified derived form ending in ۋۇ, -wu, ماۋۇ, mawu and ئاۋۇ, awu, respectively.
 These are used when it is necessary to make it clear that the object or person the demonstrative pronoun is referring to really is the object or person which the speaker means.
 The two first-mentioned demonstrative persons both also have another derived form, ending in شۇ, -shu, مۇشۇ, mushu and ئاشۇ, ashu, respectively.
 These are often used for confirming something the speaker is already familiar with.

 The examples below illustrate the use of بۇ, bu and its derived forms.

+Interrogative Pronouns

+These are divided into four categories based on the part of speech they represent.
+They are the most regular of the pronouns.